sourcevault/nutzen/readme.md

 ##### *Why ?*

 Guards are function wrappers that are commonly found in functional programming language, they help in making sure error handling code does not clutter core logic.
-They are especially useful in languages such as javascipt that have virtually no type checks.
+They are especially useful in languages such as javascript that have virtually no type checks.

 They also provide a powerful way to use pattern matching to structure our code and external API.

 ### Methods

-The API surface is fairly extentive to provide all types of niche functions to provide as much help to simplify creation of error handling in large codebases.
+The API surface is fairly extensive to provide all types of niche functions to provide as much help to simplify creation of error handling in large code-bases.

-◾️ `when` : `(function,function)` - first function should return a bloolean, which determines if second function is run or not.
+◾️ `when` : `(function,function)` - first function should return a boolean, which determines if second function is run or not.

 ◾️ `when_not`: `(function,function)` - same as above but if the first function return `true` then the second function is **not** run.